By: Thomas Young

 2. Graphic Design

 This includes the look and feel of the website and consists of graphics, images, fonts, and other design elements.
 Design for your target market and not for internal needs or to the preferences of your graphic design team.
 Many designers will over-design as they work to impress their boss or client.
 The website design should not get in the way of the site’s usability or its ability to communicate the clear value offered by the business.
 Simple, professional designs get better results.
 Avoid clutter and any graphics that look like ads, especially as navigational elements.
 Website users do not click on ads, which make the site appear cluttered.
 Keep the focus on usability and don’t be afraid of white space and fewer links, especially on the home page.

 Keep the technology and the website development platform consistent with the website’s overall purpose and strategy.
 Make sure you can control the content on the site and easily make updates from a web browser.
 The world’s most popular website development platform is currently WordPress.
 It is an open-source, content management system (CMS) that allows your staff to edit content and has no shortage of available developers.
 Avoid proprietary CMS software programs that lock you into one application and do not allow you to switch providers.
 Take the time to understand the basics of the technology platform used on your website.

 4. Taglines and Website Content

 This includes the written content, images, photos and other media on your site.
 After users scan your photos and use the navigating system, they will quickly rely on the site’s content to show them value.
 Do not take home page taglines for granted, as they are key to the site’s success.
 The home page tagline may be the most important content on the entire website.
 Make sure it is easy to read and understand.
 Also, keep it unique to your company.
-Include a content marketing strategy in your web marketing plan.
+Include a content marketing strategy in your strategic digital marketing plan.

 5. Market Research and User Feedback